 What to do in Lucerne: Tips & Ideas

-- if visiting in winter: get some handmade Christmas presents at the local Christmas markets and don´t miss the skating rink close to the train station
+- if visiting in winter, get some handmade Christmas presents at the local Christmas markets; don´t miss the skating rink near the train station

-- head to the Old City center with its tiny streets and beautiful shops
+- head to the Old City center of Lucerne with its tiny streets, beautiful shops, and charming architecture

-- make a stop at The Jesuit Church, a Catholic Church built in the 17th century
+- visit The Jesuit Church, a Catholic Church built in the 17th century

-- check the Lion Monument, another one of the most popular sights in Lucerne
+- check the Lion Monument, another one of the most popular landmarks in Lucerne

-- if you like museums – visit Transport museum or Rosengart Collection
+- if you are into museums – visit the Transport Museum or the Rosengart Collection

-- don’t miss the sunset at Lucerne Lake / it has made it to my list of the most beautiful sunsets around the world
+- the sunset at Lucerne Lake has made it to my list of the most beautiful sunsets around the world

 - explore the surroundings: Mt.
 Titlis, Mt.
 Pilatus, and Mt.
 Rigi are some of the best Lucerne day trips